anoma/juvix-docs/docs/reference/language/pragmas.juvix.md

     | (x :: xs) := g x :: map_g xs;
   ```

-  The argument `f` can also be specificed as the first non-implicit argument:
+  The argument `f` can also be specified as the first non-implicit argument:

   ```text
   {-# specialize: [1] #-}